jvverde/bKit.client/README.md

   ./bkit.sh directory
 ```

-In order to check whats file or directory are changed sinde last backup
+In order to check whats file or directory are changed since our last backup

 ```
   ./dkit.sh directory